PostHog/posthog.com/contents/docs/api/post-only-endpoints.md

 <br />

-<span class='note-block'>_Update: These endpoints can now be accessed with either your Team API Key or your [Personal Api Key](/docs/api/api)_.</span>
+<span class='note-block'>Update: These endpoints can now be accessed with either your Team API Key or your [Personal API Key](/docs/api/overview).</span>

 <br />

-As explained in our [API Overview](/docs/api/api-overview) page, PostHog provides two different APIs.
+As explained in our [API Overview](/docs/api/overview-overview) page, PostHog provides two different APIs.

 This page refers to our public endpoints, which use the same API key as the [PostHog snippet](/docs/integrations/js-integration).
 The endpoints documented here are used solely with `POST` requests, and will not return any sensitive data from your PostHog instance.